greenbrettmichael/gopro2frames/README.md

     * by default we bind to default path, so test by running `ffmpeg` in your cli
 * exiftool
     * by default we bind to default path, so test by running `exiftool` in your cli
+* imagemagick
+	* by default we bind to default path, so test by running `convert` in your cli

 Installed on you system.